 Wonchala is a UAA dance ensemble alumna and has trained in acclaimed studios in New York, Seattle, Vancouver, Long Beach, and Berlin, as well as attended multiple American College Dance Festivals across the U.S. She has interned, instructed, performed and choreographed for dance intensives in Homer, Seward, and the Fairbanks Summer Arts Festival.
 Her competition and dance/drill team experiences include performing with the Crestview High Dazzlers in FL, as well as serving as Officer with the Chugiak Chaparrals, a nationally recognized, award-winning girls dance drill team at Chugiak High School.

 She is proud to have held the titles of Miss Anchorage 2005, Miss Chugiak/Eagle River 2006, Miss Alaska 2006, and competed in the Miss America 2007 pageant on Country Music Television.
-In addition to a lifetime of dance training and 18 years as a dance educator, she is a 200 hour registered yoga teacher also certified in Progressing Ballet Technique, Yoga Sculpt, Buti Yoga, Barre Pilates, and Zumba.
+In addition to a lifetime of dance training and two decades of experience as a dance educator, she is a 200 hour registered yoga teacher also certified in Progressing Ballet Technique, Yoga Sculpt, Buti Yoga, Barre Pilates, and Zumba.

 Most importantly, Wonchala knows dance to be the most visceral shortcut to joy, and is incredibly grateful to live a life in the arts - especially in Alaska.
 She continues to be inspired by the beautiful souls who share her passion for dance, and feels deeply privileged to work with them every day.